Linda Bellos: Politics

 She was vice-chair of the successful Labour Party Black Sections campaign to select African, Caribbean and Asian parliamentary and local candidates within the Labour Party.

 Bellos was elected as a Labour councillor for Larkhall ward on Lambeth London Borough Council in 1985.
 She was leader of the council between 1986 and 1988.
 She was the second Black woman to become leader of a British local authority, after Merle Amory in the northwest London Borough of Brent.
 Bellos resigned as leader on 21 April 1988, after disputes within the Labour Party over the setting of the council budget.
 She was a prominent figure in left-wing politics in London in the 1980s and was labelled by The Sun as a member of the "Loony Left".
 Bellos attempted to become a parliamentary candidate, without success, most notably for Vauxhall, south London, in the Lambeth borough, where there was a by-election in 1989, following the resignation of Stuart Holland MP.
 Fellow Black Sections vice-chair Martha Osamor was chosen by the local party to be the prospective parliamentary candidate but she was rejected as too left-wing by Labour leader Neil Kinnock, who got Kate Hoey imposed by the national party.

 Bellos was the treasurer of the Africa Reparations Movement (UK) (see Reparations for slavery).
 She was co-chair of the Southwark LGBT Network until February 2007 and an adviser to Southwark Council.
 From 2000 to 2003, she was co-chair of the LGBT Advisory Group to the Metropolitan Police.
 She remains a community activist.

-Linda co-founded Design for Diversity with Dr Tony Malone in 2004.
-The two founders worked with the partnership on projects for 5 years.
-Linda continues a close friendship with Tony despite their differing views on trans-rights.